fairdataihub/SODA-for-SPARC/README.md

 #### Important: the [Blackfynn agent](https://developer.blackfynn.io/agent/index.html) must be installed to upload datasets to Blackfynn through SODA.

 <!--Example datasets can be downloaded from [here](https://3dtholdings-my.sharepoint.com/:f:/g/personal/bpatel_calmi2_org/Eig4sjUjchRCiUtfpeH-ydYBjvql_KYW0ZSE9_Td6bPzrQ?e=ApSOvh). -->
 Please follow the instructions given in [our documentation](https://github.com/bvhpatel/SODA/wiki/Download) if you need help with installing/uninstalling SODA.
 The software may work on older operating system versions than those specified above but no testing has been done on those platforms.
+All our releases are accessible in the [releases tab](https://github.com/bvhpatel/SODA/releases).

 ## Using SODA